Why Transformational Leaders Are the Real Nation Builders

 On the other hand, transformational leaders don’t just move people towards a worthy cause; they create a cultural shift within the society by altering people’s behavior, resulting in social development.

 Don’t let anybody tell you that Africa can never be great again!
 The best businesses have not been started yet!
 Our higher education system is still in its infancy.
-The most authentic government is the one that puts its people first rather than the people in power and their beneficiaries.
+The most authentic government is the one that puts its people first, rather than the people in power and their beneficiaries.
 We still have a long way to go in fostering brotherliness by encouraging intracontinental trade among African nations.
 Since technology (AI) will determine the fate of any nation that will flourish in this century, we can leverage our human resources in the diaspora to build a prototype of Silicon Valley in Nairobi, Lagos, Accra, Abidjan, etc. We can turn our diversities into strength by promoting mutual respect and creativity rather than focusing on our differences.

 At the school of transformational leadership, our curriculum is conceived to take you through a personal transformative leadership journey.
-The executive wellness leadership program and other transformational leadership blueprint courses are designed with you in mind so that you can take your leadership skills to the next level.
-Contact us today and an enrollment specialist will walk you through our programs.
+The executive wellness program and other transformational leadership blueprint courses are designed with you in mind so that you can take your leadership skills to the next level.
+Contact us today, and an enrollment specialist will walk you through our programs.

 If you are passionate about writing and understand the power to shape culture through writing, please contact us immediately, and our representatives will walk you through how you can join our team of writers at the Africana Leadership Digest.